PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 - [0.30000000000000004.com](https://0.30000000000000004.com)
 - [Floating Point Arithmetic: Issues and Limitations](https://docs.python.org/3/tutorial/floatingpoint.html)

-## Error Handling

-Most PCL expressions can return errors, for example if the types of the arguments are incorrect.
-During creation of a PCL condition, PCL will return an error so that the error can be properly fixed.

-During evaluation, though, PCL will be used as part of the event processing pipeline, and failing to evaluate the condition and returning an error isn't appropriate.
-The event is handled in an automated fashion, so there won't be anyone available to fix the evaluation error.
-Additionally, the event still needs to be processed and dropping the event isn't an option.

-Instead, PCL will propagate the error condition until it's used in a boolean context.
-In that context, it will be treated as `false` and evaluation will continue from there until a final boolean results.
-The final result will contain both the evaluation consistent with treating the error condition as `false` along with any error messages gathered along the way.

-The error messages gathered along the way will be logged as part of the resultant alert's log entry.
-This allows event processing to complete, while also enabling subsequent investigation of unexpected rule evaluation.

 ## Additional Functions

 Event Orchestration has added additional functions that can be used in PCL condtions.
 These functions support `threshold conditions`, which are condition that will evaluate to `true` when that particular condition is evaluated a certain number of times within a given time period.
 The two different threshold conditions are `trigger_count` and `resetting_trigger_count`.